recloudstream/csdocs/devs/create-your-own-providers.md

 If you are unfamiliar with the concept of scraping, you should probably start by reading [this guide](scraping) which should hopefuly familiarize you with this technique.

-Looing at how some extensions work alongside reading this will likely help a lot.
+Looking at how some extensions work alongside reading this will likely help a lot.
 See what common patterns you can spot in multiple extensions.

 ## 1. Searching